mothball187/TimedProgression/README.md

 `thresholds` - An array of integers representing the number of minutes from the start of wipe before the next phase begins.
 The default values are `2880` and `5760`, which are 2 days, and 4 days, respectively.
 This means phase 2 begins after two days from wipe, and phase 3 after 4 days from wipe.
 You can configure more than two thresholds to add more phases to your wipe period.

-`botChannel` - The name of your Discord channel for the bot to listen and chat in, defaults to "bots".
+`botChannel` - The name of your Discord channel for the bot to listen and chat in, defaults to "bots" (requires [Discord Core](https://umod.org/plugins/discord-core)).

 The `items.json` file contains the more complex details of which items are restricted and their unlock phase.
 Below is the default configuration.
 ```